Small details, big impact — make compassionate care visible.

 Why Embroidery Matters in Everyday Care

-• Visible values: An optional Hello My Name Is insignia keeps compassionate care front-of-mind for staff and patients.
+• Visible values: Optional campaign insignia can keep compassionate care front-of-mind for staff and patients.

-How to Implement It in Your Organisation
+How to Implement Name and Role Embroidery in Your Organisation

 Make Compassion Visible